2024

 Learning Goals

-1- To know the objectives and the type of questions in clinical psychological assessment
+Understand the objectives and types of questions posed in clinical psychological assessment

-2- To know different types of measures and characteristics of the psychological functioning to be evaluated in different populations and clinical contexts
+Understand different types of instruments and characteristics of psychological functioning to be assessed in different populations and clinical contexts

-4- To know the different topics that should be included in a clinical report of psychological assessment
+Understand the different elements that should be included in a clinical psychological assessment report.

-5- To think on the importance of assessing several aspects of mental functioning, relevant to a global understanding of the psychological functioning of the individuals, and on the characteristics and methodologies of psychological assessment in clinical contexts
+Reflect on the importance of assessing various dimensions, which are relevant for a comprehensive understanding of individuals' psychological functioning, and on the characteristics and methodologies of psychological assessment in clinical contexts

 Contents